 By Petro Marko

 Memorie.al / The confessions of the well-known writer Petro Marko, former fighter of the Internationalist Brigades in the War of Spain in 1936, and then also of the anti-fascist resistance in Tirana, shows the behind-the-scenes of what is known as the National Liberation War and why Koçi Xoxe hated Enver Hoxha?!
-Sejfulla Maleshova’s order: “This is a terrorist party; don’t open your mouth, because you will suffer…”!
-Why was Petro Marko sentenced and who were those who prepared his arrest and who helped him after leaving prison, etc. Selected parts from the book “Interview with myself”, by the well-known Albanian writer Petro Marko, published in the early 90s after the fall of the communist regime, a book which had a great echo in the press of the time, after it was published and reprinted several times, and setting a sales record.
+Sejfulla Maleshova’s order: “This is a terrorist party, don’t open your mouth, because you will suffer…”!
+Why was Petro Marko sentenced and who were those who prepared his arrest and who helped him after leaving prison, etc. Selected parts from the book “Interview with myself”, by the well-known Albanian writer Petro Marko, published in the early 90s after the collapse of the communist regime, a book which had a great echo in the press of the time, after it was published and reprinted several times, setting a sales record.